Exeter-Diabetes/sde-sw-framework/code_lists/sociodemographics/date of birth/info.md

 # Description

-This is a description of how date of birth is defined when either date or date and month of birth are not provided.
+This is a description of how date of birth can be defined when either date or date and month of birth are not provided.

 ## Rules